 Lake Sammamish can be handy if you’re in Seattle, as it’s just a 15 to 20 minute drive away.
 The large lake is home to a variety of species, including smallmouth bass, cutthroat trout, yellow perch and many others, including largemouth bass.
 However, the main draw of the lake seems to be for smallmouth bass and trout.

-Lake Sammamish State Park has plenty of access to the water for shore fishing and taking out a kayak or boat.
+Lake Sammamish State Park has plenty of access to the water for shore fishing and taking out an angler's sit-on kayak or boat.
 There are also kayak rentals in the park.
 There are lots of docks around the lake, which can be good spots to target smallmouth and drop shot rigs can be a useful set-up.

 2: Potholes Reservoir